markirby/Chester-WordPress-MVC-Theme-Framework/README.md

 * pluralDisplayName - the name to use when describing the post type in plural
 * enablePostThumbnailSupport - set to true to include a featured image box in the admin section for the post type
 * fieldBlocks - an array of field blocks, described below
+* supports - set to customize what of the usual posts appear, the default is array('title', 'editor', 'thumbnail', 'tags') so if you don't want any of those you can remove them.
+This is especially useful if you want to remove the main editor!

 Field Block